-It is crucial to recognize that methods that rely on summary statistics of triplets or quartets, such as HyDe, are highly sensitive to substitution rate variation across lineages and genes (Frankel and Ané, 2023), resulting in a high rate of false positives.
-In addition, such methods can fail to identify hybridization involving ghost or unsampled taxa (Bjorner et al. 2022), and they often struggle to discern gene flow between sister species, where allele sharing could be interpreted as ancestral polymorphism (Mallet et al. 2016).
-Branch length methods are also susceptible to the influence of rate variation.
-For instance, QuIBL has demonstrated a propensity for producing false positives when using shorter alignments in comparison to alignments longer than 1,000 bp (Koppetsch et al. 2023).
-Notably, our QuIBL dataset exhibited a median length of 494 bp, with10% of the alignments being longer than 900 bp.
-The Stimomphis species and Petunia short corolla clade diverged recently and are probably exempt from this rate variation; thus, the intrageneric hybridization events detected by both HyDe and QuIBL are likely authentic.
-However, we should interpret these results with caution as there is still potential for the rate variation assumption to be violated.
+It is crucial to recognize that methods that rely on summary statistics of triplets or 358 359 quartets, such as HyDe, are highly sensitive to substitution rate variation across lineages and genes (Frankel and Ané, 2023), resulting in a high rate of false positives.
+In addition, such 360 methods can fail to identify hybridization involving ghost or unsampled taxa (Bjorner et al., 361 362 2022), and they often struggle to discern gene flow between sister species, where allele sharing could be interpreted as ancestral polymorphism (Mallet et al., 2016).
+Moreover, transcriptomic 363 data is inherently more prone to natural selection because it comprises coding regions (Liu et al., 364 365 2015).
+This can potentially influence rate variation between genes and the lengths of branches in phylogenetic trees (Edwards et al., 2016), ultimately impacting the power detection of 366 hybridization analyses (Frankel and Ané, 2023).
+Hybridization methods that rely on branch 367 368 length are also susceptible to the influence of rate variation.
+For instance, QuIBL has demonstrated a propensity for producing false positives when using shorter alignments compared 369 to alignments longer than 1,000 bp (Koppetsch et al., 2023).
+Notably, our QuIBL dataset 370 exhibited a median length of 494 bp, with 10% of the alignments being longer than 900 bp.
+The 371 Stimomphis species and Petunia short corolla clade diverged recently and are probably less prone 372 from high-rate variation across lineages.
+Thus, the intrageneric hybridization events detected by 373 both HyDe and QuIBL are likely authentic.
+However, we should interpret these results with 374 375 caution as there is still potential for the rate variation assumption to be violated.

-Would it be possible for Petunia and Calibrachoa to hybridize?
+377 Would it be possible for Petunia and Calibrachoa to hybridize?